msmathcomp/3D_chip_firing/README.md

 [parcel.js](https://parceljs.org/)

 ## Project Setup
 - Make sure you have Node.js installed on your device.
-If you are uncertain whether you already have node installed, run the command "node -v" in your terminal.
+If you are uncertain whether you already have node installed, run the command `node -v` in your terminal.
-- Run the command "npm install" to install all necessary packages for CF3D To run CF3D:
+- Navigate to the `CF3D` folder and in the folder, run the command `npm install` to install all necessary packages for the project.

+To run CF3D:
-- Run the command "parcel ./src/index.html" in your terminal.
+- In the folder `CF3D`, run the command `npx parcel ./src/index.html` in your terminal.
 - Open the subsequent link (e.g. http://localhost:1234) once the project has been built.

 ## Notes: